shane-chris-barker/rust-nsfw-image-checker/README.md

 ## 🚀 Features

-* 🔍 Detects NSFW content in user-supplied images
+* 🔍 Uses the [nsfw crate](https://github.com/Fyko/nsfw) and provided ONNX model to detect NSFW content in user-supplied images
 * 🧠 Powered by ONNX Runtime and a robust pre-trained classifier
 * ✅ Exposes simple `/ping` and `/classify` endpoints
-* ⚙️ Clean architecture with modular structure
 * 🎯 Built-in integration tests

 ---